show_page.php1 : dp12.jpg

 D-P12 (NP)

-Signalment (JPC #1699088): A chimpanzee (Pan troglodytes)
+SLIDE A: Signalment (JPC #1699088): A chimpanzee (Pan troglodytes)

 HISTORY: This animal lived for many years in a large southwestern zoo and died from disseminated tuberculosis.
 This was an incidental finding.

-HISTOPATHOLOGIC DESCRIPTION: Colon: Circumferentially, there is mucosal erosion and a diffuse, marked decrease in the number of colonic crypts.
+Colon: Circumferentially, there is mucosal erosion and a diffuse, marked decrease in the number of colonic crypts.
 The lamina propria is infiltrated and expanded by abundant inflammatory infiltrates composed of variably sized aggregates of lymphocytes, plasma cells, and eosinophils as well as edema that surround and separate remaining crypts.
 These inflammatory cells multifocally occasionally extend through the muscularis mucosa into the submucosa and surround submucosal vessels.
 Several submucosal arteries are lined by hypertrophied endothelial cells, with occasional transmigrating eosinophils within the tunica media.
-Within the colonic lumen, there are few cross and tangential sections of a 90-150 um diameter nematode with a 5 um thin cuticle with lateral alae, platymyarian-meromyarian musculature, a pseudocoelom, a digestive tract with a muscular esophagus with a triradiate lumen, and a male or female reproductive tract.
+Within the colonic lumen, there are few cross and tangential sections of a 90-150 µm diameter nematode with a 5 µm thin cuticle with lateral alae, platymyarian-meromyarian musculature, a pseudocoelom, a digestive tract with a muscular esophagus with a triradiate lumen, and a male or female reproductive tract.

 Small intestine: Multifocally many eosinophils, lymphocytes, and plasma cells expand the lamina propria and submucosa.
 Admixed with enterocytes are increased numbers of goblet cells (hyperplasia).
 There are longitudinal and cross-sections of nematodes as described above embedded at various depths within the mucosa and within the lumen.